 Again as they continued their journey through the desert and finally reached Rephidim, they murmured against Moses because of their dire thirst and lack of water.
 What is significant is that in each case their overt feelings do not go unanswered.
 Scripture records Moses as taking heed of their opinion.
-In each instance the intercession of God is sought and relief is obtained first by Moses being able to cast a tree into the waters which made the waters sweet. then by the appearance of Manna on the ground and finally by Moses smiting the rock which resulted in a flow of water.
+In each instance the intercession of God is more polletent and suchs ment rang than the sought and relief is obtained first by Moses being able to o althe Himmel? caption of the Egyptimacast a tree into the waters which made the waters sweet, indelaw in material tions then by the appearance of Manna on the ground and finally by Moses smiting the rock which resulted in a flow of water.
 But the people's expression of their will was not merely confined to discontent at their striken condition.
 In the story of the building of the golden calf it indeed was a decisive element.
-Aaron is pictured as a helpless leader who is overcome by mob sentiment.
-We read that when Moses delayed in coming down the people converged upon Aaron.
+Aaron is pictured as a helpless leader who is over-8 come by mob sentiment.
+We read that when Moses delayed in Service Training and coming down the people converged upon Aaron.
 They forced him to sanction the building of the golden calf.
-In Aaron's own words he apologizes to Moses but admitted he was only a pawn of the people.
-"And Aaron said, Let not the anger of my lord wathot: thou knowest the people, that they are set on mischief."
+In Aaron's his hope bush that kind kind own words he apologizes to Moses but admitted he was only a cubile approval is expressed pawn of the people.
+"And Aaron said, Let not the anger of my lord waxhot: thou knowest the people, that they are set on mischief." turing the various relies ...

 But the opposition manifested by the people toward their leaders continued and extended beyond the desert period.
-Though Samuel was displeased at the prospect of choosing a king the overwhelming public opinion forced him to 10 do so.
+Though Samuel was displeased at the prospect of choosing a king the overwhelming public opinion forced him to do so.